Silicon Valley Bank

 My Contributions

-In addition, I served as a lead UX designer creating a credit partnership referral website for early-stage startups.
+I served as the lead UX designer creating a credit partnership referral website for early-stage startups.

 - Led future-state ideation workshops